aurorascharff/next15-account-selector/STEPS.md

 ## Add useOptimistic for the optimistic update

+- We deleted the naive optimistic update code, setting state on error.
+Lets add it back in a better way.
 - To avoid the delayed update on the select depending on the server, let's use the new useOptimistic hook from React 19.
 It allows us to create an optimistic update, which is a temporary state that is shown while an async action is running.
 - Add useOptimistic hook and wrap the server function with it.
 Use the optimistic value for all the existing account variables.
 - Showcase the optimistic update in the UI.
 The select updates immediately, and the loading state is shown in the background.
 The spinner is shown on the button, and the select is disabled while loading.